cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter.rst.txt

 -  ``commands`` - One or more commands to be run using sbatch.
-May be a list of strings, in which case the strings are assumed to be properly formatted commands and included as is, or a list of list of strings, in which case the each list of strings is assumed to represent a single command, and each argument is quoted/escaped to ensure that special characters are properly handled.
+May be a list of strings, in which case the strings are assumed to be properly formatted commands and included as is, or a list of list of strings, in which case each list of strings is assumed to represent a single command, and each argument is quoted/escaped to ensure that special characters are properly handled.

 -  ``cpus`` - The number of CPUs to reserve.
 Must be a number in the range 1 to 128.
 Defaults to 1.